pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### set_state()

-`set_state()` will make a call back to Home Assistant and make changes to the internal state of Home Assistant.
+`set_state()` will make a call back to Open Peer Power and make changes to the internal state of Open Peer Power.
 This is not something that you would usually want to do and the applications are limited however the call is included for completeness.
-Note that for instance, setting the state of a light to `on` won't actually switch the device on, it will merely change the state of the device in Home Assistant so that it no longer reflects reality.
-In most cases, the state will be corrected the next time Home Assistant polls the device or someone causes a state change manually.
+Note that for instance, setting the state of a light to `on` won't actually switch the device on, it will merely change the state of the device in Open Peer Power so that it no longer reflects reality.
+In most cases, the state will be corrected the next time Open Peer Power polls the device or someone causes a state change manually.
 To effect actual changes of devices use one of the service call functions.

 One possible use case for `set_state()` is for testing.
 If for instance you are writing an App to turn on a light when it gets dark according to a luminance sensor, you can use `set_state()` to temporarily change the light level reported by the sensor to test your program.
 However this is also possible using the developer tools.

-At the time of writing, it appears that no checking is done as to whether or not the entity exists, so it is possible to add entirely new entries to Home Assistant's state with this call.
+At the time of writing, it appears that no checking is done as to whether or not the entity exists, so it is possible to add entirely new entries to Open Peer Power's state with this call.

 #### Synopsis